Interior Decorating Tips

 With the paint colors decided you can turn your attention to the furnishings.
 To choose furniture that complements your new room décor we return to the rug for inspiration.
 We can use variants of the three rug colors, white or off–white for curtains, upholstery, lamp shades, etc.

 Our furniture upholstery could be a light olive or beige, a mauve or even a dark olive green.
-Curtains and lamp shades could be off–white, mauve, or beige.
+Curtains and lamp shades could be off–white, mauve, beige, or green.

 The last element of our new room décor is the wood furnishings.
 This includes wood frames for mirrors and art work, coffee and end tables and wood trim on upholstered furniture.

 All of these pieces should match in color and if possible, wood type.
 For instance, if you already have a coffee table or end tables with a dark stain finish, add new art work frames, mirror frames, etc. of the same basic shade.
-It doesn't matter if you like light or dark wood colors as long as you keep everything the same.
+It doesn't matter if you like light or dark wood colors as long as you keep everything pretty close to the same shade.